astropy/astropy-APEs/APE0.rst

 The Coordination Committee has broad authority to make decisions about the Project.
 For example, they can:

-* Accept or reject APEs and updates to APEs (except this one - see below);
+* Accept or reject APEs and updates to APEs (except this one - see below),
-* Enforce or update the Project's code of conduct
+* Enforce or update the Project's code of conduct,
-* Manage any project assets (including financial and physical assets)
+* Manage any project assets (including financial and physical assets),
-* Delegate parts of their authority to other subcommittees or processes
+* Delegate parts of their authority to other subcommittees or processes.

 However, they cannot modify the Governance of the Project (i.e., this document), except during the initial adoption of this Charter as specified herein.